Colourful Nursery Decor Ideas - Baby Boy's Room Reveal

-First of all, a bit of background.
-I’ve been working on this Edwardian Terrace in Halifax for a few years, mainly consulting with the downstairs but doing a complete redesign of the upstairs.
-It’s been a fantastic project to work on, with some ups (the arrival of the client’s new baby boy) and some downs (the arrival of COVID).
-The appearance of baby Joe allowed me to work on the room I’m excited to reveal to you today!
-As an interior designer who loves solving problems for my clients, I like nothing more than a tricky floor plan to sort out and this project definitely provided that!
+I’ve been working with some lovely clients on their Edwardian Terrace in Halifax for a few years now and I’m excited to share the reveal of their baby's nursery!
+As an interior designer who loves solving problems for my clients, I like nothing more than a tricky floor plan to sort out and this project definitely provided that....

 The clients moved in when they were pregnant with baby no. 1 (now aged 3) and by the time baby no. 2 came along, the upstairs space was no longer working for them.
 There were a number of issues with how they were utilising the space.
 Bedroom no. 4 was being used for storage and the ensuite was in the room they were using as the guest bedroom.
 You can see from the original floorplan that bedroom no. 3 had just about enough room for a cot, small wardrobe and chest of drawers, so not ideal for a 3 year old or a newborn baby and their mountains of clothes and toys.